nathanrosspowell/nathanrosspowell.github.com/website/pages/games/ferrari-the-race-experience.md

 - { "type":"image", "src":"jpg/ferrari-screen-1.jpg", "title":"Ferrari FXX" }
 - { "type":"youtube", "src":"xdpUWBgP-WY", "title":"Ferrari F430 Spider lap" }
 - { "type":"image", "src":"jpg/ferrari-screen-2.jpg", "title":"Ferrari 575 GTC" }
+short: A simulation racing game for the famous Ferrari brand.

 Ferrari's latest and hottest marques, along with its motors past and present, are poised to vroom onto PlayStation3 with the September 29 launch of Ferrari The Race Experience.